ADHD Cleaning & Laundry

 Keep up with the laundry by reducing your load.Ā As I mentioned above, the more stuff you own, the harder it is to manage it all.
 The same rule applies to keeping up with the laundry.
 I have seen this many times with my clients who own a large quantity of clothing.Ā

 Because they can afford to get behind on washing without running out of clothing, they inevitably do.
 Once they get behind, it’s hard to get caught up again.
 Owning less clothing requires us to keep up with washing it all.
+So it is impossible to get 12 loads behind.
 And keeping up is always easier than trying to catch up.Ā

 Having less dishes to wash all at one time will be less overwhelming, and will help you keep your countertops and kitchen cleaner longer.
 It will also make meal preparation easier.